-Scales are used in kitchens for measuring ingredients for recipes, and commercially, to measure a food item so that a buyer and seller can agree on a price for it.
+Scales are used to measure food items by weight.
+In home kitchens, they are used to measure ingredients by weight for recipes, and commercially, they are used to measure a food item so that a buyer and seller can agree on a price for it.

 Those in North America who have made the switch from measuring by cups to weight say that it’s actually easier.
 It is easier to match your shopping list with what to buy at a store, where things are sold by weight, not cups.
 And recipes don’t often turn out for one person, that happened to work for you, because of how loosely or tightly you and they happened to pack ingredients into a cup.
 Some things are very messy to measure in cups: shortening, butter or margarine, peanut butter, marshmallow spread, etc. You can put a piece of wax paper on the Scales and measure them out on that with less clean-up.